gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Maven and Ivy publication now support set artifacts as `ignoreIfAbsent`

+When using the `maven-publish` and `ivy-publish` plugin, you can now configure artifacts as `ignoreIfAbsent` so they will not break publishing even if the files don't exist.
+You can get an example in [this section of the user guide](userguide/publishing_overview.html#adding_optional_artifacts_to_a_publication).

 ## Improvements for plugin authors

 ### Task dependencies are honored for `@Input` properties of type `Property`